RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Custom configuration of the nginx webproxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default Docker-based OTOBO installation provides the container `otobo_nginx_1`.
+The default Docker-based OTOBO installation includes the container `otobo_nginx_1`.
 This container
-provides HTTPS support for the HTTP-based OTOBO web application.
+provides HTTPS support for the HTTP-based OTOBO web application by running Nginx as a reverse proxy.
+The base image used for this container is the official Nginx Docker image, https://hub.docker.com/_/nginx.
+The OTOBO layer only adds some tools and a default configuration for OTOBO.

-The default config template for nginx can be found within the Docker image,
+The default OTOBO specific configuration can be found within the Docker image at
-specifically in the file */etc/nginx/template/otobo_nginx.conf.template*.
-When the container is started, the actually used configuration file is generated from the template.
+*/etc/nginx/template/otobo_nginx.conf.template*.
+Actually, this is only a template for the final configuration.
+There is a process, provided by the Nginx base image, that replaces
-This is done by replacing each macro in the template with the corresponding environment variable.
+the macros in the template with the corresponding environment variable.
+This process runs when the container starts up.
-In the default template file, only the following macros are used:
+In the default template file, the following macros are used:
 * `${OTOBO_NGINX_SSL_CERTIFICATE}`
 * `${OTOBO_NGINX_SSL_CERTIFICATE_KEY}
 * `${OTOBO_NGINX_WEB_HOST}`
 * `${OTOBO_NGINX_WEB_PORT}`
+This means for example the HTTPS port can be changed from 8443 to 8444 by setting `OTOBO_WEB_HTTPS_PORT=8444` in *.env*.

 There are various possibilities for customizing the nginx configuration.
 One way is to use a locally built
 image that is derived from the image `otobo-nginx-webproxy`.
 In such a local image, nginx can be configured in a